uikit/uikit-site/docs/pages/filter.md

 ## Masonry Grid

 A filter is often applied to a [Masonry](grid.md#masonry) grid.
-The filter transitions works perfect with any kind of layout.
-No matter how they are positioned.
-It works even with the [Parallax](grid.md#parallax) option from the grid.
+The filter transition works perfectly with any kind of layout.
+No matter how the items are positioned.
+It even works with the [Parallax](grid.md#parallax) option from the grid.

 Here is a comprehensive example with a masonry grid.